Ready to dive into the details? Here are some questions we've been asked about using RCV123.

 For that reason, if an election would require a random choice, RCV123 uses a mathematical tiebreaker using a weighted sum of all of the votes for a candidate.
 If the two lowest ranked candidates have the same tiebreaker score, then random choice is used.
 We believe this system will produce more satisfactory results than simply using random choice.

-It’s up to every different email service or program to decide which folder to place confirmation emails from RCV123.
-As all of these emails are requested by an individual voter and they know to look for and open them right away, we are hoping the email services and programs will learn to place them in primary email folders.
+Different email services or programs place verification emails from RCV123 in different places.
+As all of these emails are requested by an individual voter and they know to look for and open them right away, these email services should learn to place them in primary folders.
 Some email services allow users to instruct that specific senders have their emails sent to a certain folder.

 chocolate@example.com vanilla@email.home straw.berry@dunder-mifflin.corp